Vietnamese language: Language variation

 The large movements of people between North and South since the mid-20th century has resulted in a sizable number of Southern residents speaking in the Northern accent/dialect and, to a greater extent, Northern residents speaking in the Southern accent/dialect.
 After the Geneva Accords of 1954, which called for the temporary division of the country, about a million northerners (mainly from Hanoi, Haiphong, and the surrounding Red River Delta areas) moved south (mainly to Saigon and heavily to Biên Hòa and Vũng Tàu and the surrounding areas) as part of Operation Passage to Freedom.
-About 180,000 moved in the reverse direction (Tập kết ra Bắc, literally "go to the North".)
+About 150,000 moved in the reverse direction (Tập kết ra Bắc, literally "regroup to the North".)

-After the Fall of Saigon in 1975, Northern and North-Central speakers from the densely-populated Red River Delta and the traditionally-poorer provinces of Nghệ An, Hà Tĩnh, and Quảng Bình have continued to move south to look for better economic opportunities since the new government's New Economic Zones, a program that lasted from 1975 to 1985.
-The first half of the program (1975–1980) resulted in 1.3 million people sent to the New Economic Zones (NEZs), most of which were relocated to the southern half of the country in previously-uninhabited areas, and 550,000 of them were Northerners.
+After the Fall of Saigon in 1975, Northern and North-Central speakers from the densely populated Red River Delta and the traditionally-poorer provinces of Nghệ An, Hà Tĩnh, and Quảng Bình have continued to move south to look for better economic opportunities allowed by the new government's New Economic Zones, a program that lasted from 1975 to 1985.
+The first half of the program (1975–1980) resulted in 1.3 million people sent to the New Economic Zones (NEZs), most of which were relocated to the southern half of the country in previously uninhabited areas, and 550,000 of them were Northerners.
 The second half (1981–1985) saw almost 1 million Northerners relocated to the New Economic Zones.
 Government and military personnel from Northern and North-Central Vietnam are also posted to various locations throughout the country that were often away from their home regions.
 More recently, the growth of the free market system has resulted in increased interregional movement and relations between distant parts of Vietnam through business and travel.
 The movements have also resulted in some blending of dialects and more significantly have made the Northern dialect more easily understood in the South and vice versa.
 Most Southerners, when singing modern/old popular Vietnamese songs or addressing the public, do so in the standardized accent if possible, which uses the Northern pronunciation.
 That is true in both Vietnam and overseas Vietnamese communities.